danielbatchford/PathFinding/README.md

 ## Setting your own Heuristic
 To set your own A* heuristic, modify `danielbatchford.pathfinding.heuristics.AStarHeuristic.calculate()`.

-`from` represents the square to calculate from and `to` represents the goal square.
+Here, `from` represents the square to calculate from and `to` represents the goal square.
 Both of these are integer arrays representing 2d co-ordinates.

 ## State Logging
 This library allows search states to be logged, to allow support for GUI visualisations.
 A `State` object holds a specific open and closed list.
 This is stored in a `StateLogger` class, which holds a list of `State` objects..
 Using `myFinder.getStateLogger()` returns a `StateLogger` object.
 Contents can be accessed using `myStateLogger.getStates()`, which returns a list of `State` objects.